ColecoVision emulator for Windows

 blueMSX ColecoVision emulator

 It's name suggests that it's only an MSX emulator, but it also emulates the ColecoVision console.
 Makes sense, as the ColecoVision uses the same CPU as the MSX.
-Although not updated recently, the latest version of the blueMSX emulator is suitable for Windows 10, Windows 8, Windows 7, Vista or XP operating systems.
+Although not updated recently, the latest version of the blueMSX emulator is suitable for Windows 11 or Windows 10 operating systems.

 - Latest version 2.8.2 (14 aug 2009)